AD1340/Mission-In-Snowdriftland-Webpage/README.md

 * Tons of bits - The Game

-* TyDev and AD1340 - The webpage
+* AD1340 - The webpage

+* TyDev - Cleaning shit and also fixing bugs with the webpage